 The Figge Art Museum in Davenport, Iowa, is housed in a glass building on the banks of the Mississippi River that was designed by British architect David Chipperfield.
-The museum grew out of the Davenport Municipal Art Gallery, which formed in 1925.
-The collection includes works by Grant Wood and other American regionalist artists.
+The museum grew out of the Davenport Municipal Art Gallery, formed in 1925.
+The collection includes works by Grant Wood, Frank Lloyd Wright, and other American regionalist artists.

 Kansas: Museum at Prairiefire

 The Museum at Prairiefire in Overland Park, Kansas, opened in 2014 as the centerpiece of a 60-acre development of homes, commercial buildings, and entertainment venues.
-It showcases permanent and traveling exhibits, primarily from the American Museum of Natural History in New York City, with which it has a partnership.
+It showcases a range of permanent and traveling exhibits, including paleontology galleries and even an alcove with Apollo and Space Shuttle Mission artifacts.
 The exterior of the building conjures up the prairie fires that are central to farming in Kansas, with a combination of colors and jagged shapes meant to bring flames to mind.

 Kentucky: Churchill Downs

-Churchill Downs, the home of the Kentucky Derby, opened in 1875.
-Colonel Meriwether Lewis Clark had attended Epsom Derby in England and wanted to develop a racetrack to showcase Kentucky breeders.
-Today Churchill Downs sits on 147 acres and is recognizable by the twin spires on top of the grandstand.
+Churchill Downs, home of the Kentucky Derby, opened in 1875.
+Col. Meriwether Lewis Clark had attended the Epsom Derby in England and wanted to develop a racetrack to showcase Kentucky breeders.
+Today, Churchill Downs sits on 147 acres and is recognizable by the twin spires on top of the grandstand.

 Louisiana: St. Louis Cathedral

 A French Quarter landmark with its triple steeples, the Cathedral-Basilica of Saint Louis, King of France, overlooks Jackson Square in New Orleans.
-The third church on the square, it is the oldest Catholic cathedral in continuous use in the United States and contains the remains of eight New Orleans bishops.
+The third church on the square, it opened to the public in 1794, is the oldest Catholic cathedral in continuous use in the United States, and contains the remains of New Orleans bishops and archbishops.

 Maine: Wadsworth-Longfellow House

-The colonial home of the author and poet Henry Wadsworth Longfellow was built in Portland, Maine, by Longfellow's grandfather, an officer in the Revolutionary War, in the mid-1700s.
+The colonial home of the author and poet Henry Wadsworth Longfellow was built in 1786 in Portland, Maine, by Longfellow's grandfather, an officer in the Revolutionary War.
 Longfellow grew up in the house and wrote his poem "The Rainy Day" in a small room behind the parlor.
-The house was bequeathed to the Maine Historical Society after the death of Longfellow's younger sister, to serve as a memorial.
+The house was bequeathed to the Maine Historical Society after the death of Longfellow's younger sister to serve as a memorial.
 Almost all of the household items on display in the house belonged to the Wadsworth and Longfellow families.